mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 }
 ```

-If you recall from the `map` exercise, each photo/video has a property called `tags`, which—coincidentally—is an array of all of the tags in the caption.
+If you recall from the `map` exercise, each photo/video has a property called `tags`, which — coincidentally — is an array of all of the tags in the caption.

 ```js
 {